esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_minlp.rst

     >>> prob.c_tol = [1e-8]*6

-Pygmo support form MINLP problems is built around the idea of making integer relaxation very easy.
+Pygmo support for MINLP problems is built around the idea of making integer relaxation very easy.
 So we can just call an NLP solver on our MINLP and the relaxed version of the problem will be solved returning a population with decision vectors that violate the integer constraints.

     >>> # We run 20 instances of the optimization in parallel via a default archipelago setup
     >>> archi = pg.archipelago(n = 20, algo = pg.ipopt(), prob = my_minlp(), pop_size=1)
     >>> archi.evolve(2); archi.wait()
-    >>> # We compute the best of the results
+    >>> # We get the best of the parallel runs
     >>> a = archi.get_champions_f()
     >>> a2 = sorted(archi.get_champions_f(), key = lambda x: x[0])[0]
     >>> best_isl_idx = [(el == a2).all() for el in a].index(True)